troglobit/sntpd/README.md

 packet received, including the rejected ones.
 To skip these checks, use the `-t` switch.

-The fiel `test.dat` is suitable for piping into <kbd>ntpclient -r</kbd>.
+The file `test.dat` is suitable for piping into <kbd>ntpclient -r</kbd>.
-I have over 200000 samples (lines) archived for study, that I don't include here.
+There are more than 200000 samples (lines) archived for study.
 They are generally spaced 10 minutes apart, representing over three years of data logging (from a variety of machines, and not continuous, unfortunately).

-As a special, added bonus, I also include my `adjtimex(1)` program.
+If you are interested, [contact Larry].

+Also included is a version of the `adjtimex(1)` tool.
 See its man page and the [HOWTO] file for more information.

-envelope is a perl script that I have used for my lock studies.
+Another tool is `envelope`, which is a perl script that was used for the lock studies.
 It's kind of a hack and not worth documenting here.

 Bugs